shalvah/strive/README.md

 ```
 {
   result: <emptyLyrics>, // whatever value the last strategy returned,
-  lastAttempt: "trySongMeanings", // the name of the last strategy
+  lastAttempt: "tryLastFM", // the name of the last strategy in the list
   success: false
 }
 ```